 This will bring us to lunch, which we will have in McDermotts Bar in Doolin.

 After lunch we travel to some other joint localities with John Paul Moore, and Bruce Misstear will give us an overview of some of the holy wells in the Burren region.
 We plan to finish by visiting a number of the Lisdoonvarna Spa Wells with Bruce that evening.

-We will be basing ourselves in the Imperial Hotel in Lisdoonvarna (https://www.imperialhotel.ie/) where we have been offered an IAH fieldtrip room rate of €49.00 per person sharing for for twin and double rooms, and €55.00 for a single room, including B & B. We will be also be having a group meal that night of Saturday 19th in the Imperial, costing €25 per person for a four course meal.
-Contact the front desk at the Imperial Hotel, 065 707 4042, to reserve rooms.
+We will be basing ourselves in the Hydro Hotel in Lisdoonvarna (https://www.hydrohotel.ie/) where we have been offered an IAH fieldtrip room rate of €49.00 per person sharing for for twin and double rooms, and €55.00 for a single room, including B & B. We will be also be having a group meal that night of Saturday 19th in the Imperial, costing €25 per person for a four course meal.
+Contact the front desk at the Hydro Hotel, 065 707 4005, to reserve rooms.

-Sunday morning Laurence Gill from TCD will outline his recently completed-modelling of a karst system in a short talk in the hotel function room at 08.45, before we leave at 09.15 for a number of field stops, and his students and former students Philip Schuler, Lea Duran, Luka Vicinic and Patrick Morrissey will take us through some of their recent research projects via more stops around the general Burren area.
+Sunday morning Laurence Gill from TCD will outline his recently completed-modelling of a karst system in a short talk in the hotel function room at 08.45, before we leave at 09.15 for a number of stops at and around Bell Harbour.
+Here, Laurence and Philip Schuler, Lea Duran and Luka Vucinic will take us through some of their recent research projects.

-There will be a bus leaving from Dublin on the morning of 19th (NOTE … at 7.00 am SHARP from GSI, Beggars Bush.
+There will be a bus leaving from Dublin on the morning of 19th at 7.00 am SHARP from GSI, Beggars Bush.
 This will take us to Clare, and also around the sites.